Dmitry Demushkin

 Dmitry Nikolayevich Demushkin (Note: Also transliterated as Dyomushkin.) (Дмитрий Николаевич Дёмушкин; born 7 May 1979) is a Russian nationalist activist, politician and public figure.
 He founded the neo-Nazi organization "Slavic Union" in 1999, which was designated as extremist and banned in 2010.
 In 2011, he co-founded the nationalist organization "Russians", which was designated as extremist and banned in 2015.
 He was also an organizer of the Russian march.
 In 2019, Demushkin was appointed interim head of the administration of the rural settlement Barvikhinskoye, Odintsovsky District, Moscow Oblast.

 Early life

-Demushkin was born in the city of Moscow on 7 May 1979.
+Dmitry Nikolayevich Demushkin was born in the city of Moscow on 7 May 1979.
 His father Nikolai Mikhailovich Demushkin is an ambulance driver and driving instructor.
 His mother Yelena Aleksandrovna Demushkina (née Petrova) is a teacher of Russian language and literature.
 In 1981, his parents divorced, and Dmitry was raised by his mother, grandmother and aunt.

 In his youth, Dmitry boxed frequently and visited the gym often.
 "We had our own group, we didn't call ourselves skinheads then, but we all looked similar.
 Everyone shaved their heads and wore leather jackets, ready for a fight," Demushkin recalled.
 In early 1995, Demushkin joined a group of people "who considered themselves to be skinheads."